PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. method:: addDebugProperty (name[, debug])

       Adds a single debug property to the debug list.
-      If not passed, debug state defaults to True

       :arg name: name of the property that added to the debug list.
       :type name: string
-      :arg debug: the debug state.
+      :arg debug: the debug state, default to True is no value passed.
       :type debug: boolean